Education and Workforce Development

 - ECE undergraduate and graduate courses, along with course descriptions.
 Many new graduate students also take the 400-level courses.

-- Graduate Research: All doctoral students and many master’s students are involved in microelectronics and semiconductors research through direct faculty support.
+- Graduate Research: All doctoral students working with faculty in the area of microelectronics and semiconductors receive direct faculty support.
+Many faculty include master’s students and even undergraduates into their groups.

 Future and Non-Michigan Students